 Okay, so what is this CPAP supposed to be?
-Apart from a sleep apnea treatment, it’s important to consider the use of sleep apnea oral appliances as your one ticket to a good night’s sleep.
+Apart from a sleep apnea treatment, it’s important to consider it as your one ticket to a good night’s sleep.
 Nevertheless, finding the proper one for your case isn’t about just buying it.
 You have to discuss with your doctor and figure out what type of medical equipment you need.
 After all, humidity hosing, a fitted mask and so on are necessary for increased comfort levels.
 At first, wearing that face mask might not be the most comfortable thing but most patients end up being quite comfortable with them after some time.
 Minor nuisance issues have been reported – but after all, it’s a face mask, it won’t seem easy from the beginning – just so you know what to expect.

 For most, sleeping for prolonged periods of time with a face mask attached to their faces doesn’t really sound like much of a solution.
 And although CPAP is certainly one the best methods to get rid of your sleep apnea issues, there a couple of other options to consider.
 These options include:

 - Proper Surgery – It’s a funny note here, where the removal of excess tissue might actually lead to better sleep quality and the complete absence of sleep apnea.

 - Sleep Aids – Consider aids such as sleep shirts or sleep wedges that help with sleep apnea symptoms